Empress Dowager Luo: Life

 Nothing much is known about Lady Luo's early life.
 She was the wife of a Ba-Di man named Li Te, whose ancestors originated from Baxi Commandery (巴西郡; around present-day Langzhong, Sichuan) in Yizhou but later relocated to Qinzhou (秦州, modern eastern Gansu) where they assimilated themselves with the Di people.
-She bore him two sons, Li Dang and Li Xiong, but not Li Shi (李始) the eldest son of Li Te.
+They had two sons, Li Dang and Li Xiong, but not Li Shi (李始) the eldest son of Li Te.
 According to legend, it was said that before she gave birth to Li Dang, she had a dream of a pair of rainbows that came out from a gate growing through the sky when suddenly, one of them stopped halfway through.
 In another dream, she saw a serpent which proceeded to coil around her.
 Shortly after this, she was impregnated with Li Xiong.
 Lady Luo always believed that if either Li Dang or Li Xiong were to die young, then the other one would be destined for greatness.